0xor1/tlbx/ReadMe.md

 ## web apps

-wtf is predominantly for making web apps that follow a similar pattern, to run these apps locally simply `./bin/run <app_name>` e.g. `./bin/run todo`
+wtf is predominantly for making web apps that follow a similar pattern, to run these apps go, node/npm and docker/docker-compose must be installed then simply:

+`./bin/run <app_name>` e.g. `./bin/run todo`